Physics in Intense Fields 2026 (PIF26)

 - Geoffrey Pomraning, Princeton University

-- Reshad Rahman, University of Rochester
+- Md Reshad Ur Rahman, University of Rochester

 - Anthony Raymond, Laboratory for Laser Energetics